krynju/dtable_benchmarks/blogpost.md

 All configurations were ran using an environment with 1 worker and 16 threads.

-The data used for experiments was prepared as follows:
+The data used for the experiments were prepared as follows:
 - column count: $4$ (to allow for a distinction between single and all column benchmarks)
 - row count: $n$
 - row value type: `Int32`
 - row value range: $1:unique\_values$ (important for `groupby` ops)
 - chunksize (`Dask` and `DTable` only): $10^6$, $10^7$

-Diagram below summarizes the above specifications:
+The diagram below summarizes the above specifications:

 ~~~
 <p align="center">